 Since I have six kids, we reuse whatever we can.
 It also helps us rationalize a larger purchase.
 If we know we’re going to use something six times (or can resell it), we can risk the investment.

-About this series – If you’re interested in getting started in homeschooling, this is a series recounting our experiences in teaching our children at home, the things that I’ve learned, and some resources I’ve discovered along the way.
-But this way isn’t the only way.
+If you’re interested in getting started in homeschooling, read my series, Getting Started in Homeschooling, which recounts our experiences in teaching our children at home, the things that I’ve learned, and some resources I’ve discovered along the way.
+Our way isn’t the only way, but it works for us.
 Your mileage may vary.
-Coming up next time – A Home Schoolroom